Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

 	->> saving css changes in extras.css
-	-> add background pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body
+	-> add  pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> no background photos underneath text, just wrapped and as breaks -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> putting a picture in the header or the body, pick one, i prefer body